Interesting Speaking Part 1 Topics for 2022

 Listening Practice: Superbugs

-This listening practice lesson is based on Short Answer Questions which appear in the IELTS Listening Test.
-To ace these question types, review the tips below.
-I’ve also included some vocabulary questions to test your word knowledge and help you develop your English (vocab questions don’t appear in IELTS).
+This practice listening lesson is based on Short Answer Questions which appear in the IELTS Listening Test.
+I’ve also included some vocabulary questions to test your word knowledge.
+Vocabulary questions do not appear in the Listening Test but I thought they might be useful for you.

 1. be aware of the type of answer you are listening for: number, date, name, place, noun etc.